Vondert/voiceflousion/README.md

 ## Usage

-By using this framework, you can easily and flexibly integrate your bots with pre-built integrations for Telegram and Instagram.
+By using this framework, you can easily and flexibly integrate your bots with pre-built integrations for Telegram and Instagram, create powerful and configurable bot management system.
 Voiceflousion also provides toolkit for creating custom integrations by implementing the `Client`, `Update`, `Sender`, and `Responder` traits.
 Once implemented, you can use your custom client in the same way as demonstrated in the example.

 ## Documentation